NYU Law is an intellectual powerhouse, with 106 faculty, 317 courses, 15 areas of study, over 30 centers, and over 80 student organizations.

 The Federal Judicial Practice Externship is designed to teach students about federal practice through exposure to the workings of judicial chambers as well as class sessions that focus on substantive and practical issues of law.
 Students participating in the class dedicate their time to both a placement with a district court or appellate court judge and a weekly, two-hour seminar.
 To develop advocacy skills, all students are required to participate in a moot court argument before a panel of judges.
 While in chambers, students complete extensive research and writing projects, such as drafting bench memoranda, orders, or opinions on a broad range of subjects, including immigration, criminal law, habeas corpus, and complex commercial disputes.
 Students also are encouraged to attend court proceedings.
 Taught by Michelle Cherande and Judge Alison Nathan.
 (Offered Fall 2016)

 Students will conduct fieldwork at NY-based non-profit organizations representing LGBTQ individuals.
-For the Spring 2016 semester, each of the course's ten students has been placed at one of six partnering organizations: the Anti-Violence Project, Immigration Equality; Lambda Legal; the LGBTQ Rights Project at the New York Legal Assistance Group; the Peter Cicchino Youth Project at the Urban Justice Center, and the Sylvia Rivera Law Project.
-It is anticipated that a similar collection of organizations will host course students in future semesters.
-Substantive case work may include sexual-orientation or gender identity-based asylum claims; discrimination claims; transgender documentation issues (such as correcting gender on a birth certificate); housing cases; or orders of protection.
-A seminar focusing on the unique legal issues faced by LGBTQ individuals completes the students' work.
+For the Spring 2017 semester, each of the course’s twelve students has been placed at one of eight partnering organizations: the Anti-Violence Project; Immigration Equality; Lambda Legal; the LGBTQ Rights Project at the New York Legal Assistance Group; the LGBT & HIV Project at Brooklyn Legal Services; the LGBT Law & Policy Initiative at the Legal Aid Society; the Peter Cicchino Youth Project at the Urban Justice Center; and the Sylvia Rivera Law Project.
+It is anticipated that a similar set of organizations will host students in future semesters.
+Substantive case work may include asylum petitions; discrimination claims; name and gender-marker changes; housing disputes; access to public assistance; and orders of protection.
+A seminar focusing on the unique legal issues faced by LGBTQ individuals completes the students’ work.
 Taught by Adjunct Professor Michael Kavey.
-(Offered Spring 2017)
+(Offered Spring 2018)

-The Local Prosecution Externship will immerse students in local prosecution, build concrete lawyering skills that lie at the heart of the prosecutorial function and exercise of discretion -- the interviewing, evaluation, and presentation of witnesses - and insure that each student develops the habit of critical reflection.
+The Local Prosecution Externship will immerse students in local prosecution, build concrete lawyering skills that lie at the heart of the prosecutorial function and exercise of discretion -- the interviewing, evaluation, and presentation of witnesses – and insure that each student develops the habit of critical reflection.
 It will use the evaluation and presentation of witnesses as the focus through which students learn to lawyer, consider difficult ethical issues, understand the scope and challenges of the exercise of prosecutorial discretion, and begin to develop case narratives.
 It combines two closely connected components: fieldwork in the office of the DANY (a minimum of 12-15 hours per week, depending on the office) and a weekly seminar that will support and supplement the on-site fieldwork.
 The seminar will employ a combination of readings, discussion, simulation and fieldwork case rounds to insure that every student achieves the goals of the externship.
-Taught by adjunct professor Deborah Gramiccioni and Evan Krutoy.
-(Offered Fall 2016 and Spring 2017)
+Taught by adjunct professor Evan Krutoy and Anne Milgram, professor of practice and a distinguished scholar in residence at the Law School.
+(Offered Spring 2018)

-Students in this clinic will be assigned to one of the division's of the City's Law Department, which handles all of the legal business of the City, its agencies, and its officials.
+Students in this clinic will be assigned to one of the Divisions of the City’s Law Department, which handles all of the legal business of the City, its agencies, and its officials.
 Divisions that have housed clinic externs in the past have included the Legal Counsel Division (which advises the Mayor and City agencies on proposed policy initiatives and legislation, such as those related to public health), the Affirmative Litigation Division (which brings suits on behalf of the City, including those brought against companies illegally selling untaxed cigarettes), and the Environmental Law Division (which advises City officials on environmental issues such as remediation).
 In their clinic roles, students will be assigned to work on matters with division attorneys.
 Work might include research on legal issues, written memoranda for Law Department attorneys or clients, and the drafting of legal papers.
-The goal of the clinic is to give students a broad introduction to the work of the City's government and the lawyers who serve the government, whether by representing it in court or advising City officials in purely policy settings.
+The goal of the clinic is to give students a broad introduction to the work of the City’s government and the lawyers who serve the government, whether by representing it in court or advising City officials on policy issues.
 Students will be expected to work approximately 10 hours per week at the Law Department.
-Taught by Michael Pastor and Gail Rubin.
-(Offered Fall 2016)
+Taught by adjunct professors TBD.
+(Offered Fall 2017)

 The PILC Summer Funding Program includes several special paid internships.
 Students interested in these fellowships must complete special program applications in addition to completing program requirements for PILC Summer Funding, since payment will be administered through the Summer Funding Program.